Fintech Brands Use Psychology to Get Users – So Can You

 psychological-biases-fintechs-0

 Finance used to be an entrenched industry with enormous barriers to entry.
-Nowadays, there’s barely an MBA worth their designer leather briefcase without a pet pitch presentation on their laptop titled “Disrupting the finance industry: a business plan”.
+However, as the fintech market skyrocketed between 2012 and 2020, there was barely an MBA worth their designer leather briefcase without a pet pitch presentation on their laptop titled “Disrupting the finance industry: a business plan”.

 In the finance industry, the idea of brand loyalty belongs to a #tbt Insta post.